-Publishers typically use DMPs to organize in-house data about users that then can be packaged in audience segments for brands.
+Publishers typically use DMPs to organize in-house data about users that can then be packaged into audience segments for brands.

-A demand-side platform is a piece of technology that automates media buying for advertisers.
+A demand-side platform is a technology that automates media buying for advertisers.

 Header bidding refers to a specific process of how programmatic advertising is executed.

-In programmatic advertising, the price floor refers the minimum price set for any single ad placement.
+In programmatic advertising, the price floor is the minimum price set for any ad placement.